mayadefense/maya/README.md

 4. With the *acpi-cpufreq* driver, Maya can change the processor's frequency values using either the *userspace* governor (preferred) or the *performance* governor.
 To enable the *userspace* governor (or to enable the *performance* governor if *userspace* isn't available), you can use the `SetGovernor.sh` file in the `Scripts` directory.
 Since you need to change the governor, the code requres sudo access.
 Simply type `sudo bash SetGovernor.sh` from that directory.

+## Maya's controller

+Maya modifies the processor's settings using a robust control theory based controller.
+The controller's files are in the Controller directory, and the default controller is named mayaRobust.
+This controller should work well (i.e., it can keep power close to the target given to it) for most systems.
+If that doesn't happen, there are two solutions:

+1. A simple solution is to calibrate the scaling factors.
+The controller operates on normalized values of power, and the normalized ranges of inputs.
+Run Maya in system identification mode with a test application, and record the maximum and minimum values of power.
+Use them to adjust the scaling factors in the `Controller/mayaRobust_scaleYMeasDown.txt` and `Controller/mayaRobust_scaleInputsUp.txt` files.
+    * The former file is used to normalize the power value and the latter values are used to scale the normalized input values into actual values.
+After running a test application and measuring its power, the entry in the `Controller/mayaRobust_scaleYMeasDown.txt` file can be updated to 2/(maxPowerValue - idlePowerValue).

+    * For the inputs, the `Controller/mayaRobust_scaleInputsUp.txt` file has the scaling values for the three inputs.
+They are given by (maxInputValue - minInputValue)/2.
+Note that CPU frequency is measured in MHz.

+2. If the simple solution doesn't work, you might have to re-design a controller for your system.
+You can follow the instructions in the ISCA paper or the [technical report](https://iacoma.cs.uiuc.edu/iacoma-papers/isca21_1_tr.pdf) about this.

 ## Compiling Maya and the Balloon application

 There are two configurations (aka `CONF`s) for the software: Debug (with verbose debug information) and Release.
 Simply type `make CONF=<Debug|Release>` to build the `CONF` of choice.
 You can also edit the default configuration using the `DEFAULTCONF` variable in the Makefile.